Breast pump coverage

 You may be eligible under your UnitedHealthcare health benefit plan for lactation counseling at no cost to you.
 Call the number on your health plan ID card to talk with a representative.

 UnitedHealthcare Healthy Pregnancy app

 Get 24/7 nurse support and pregnancy information from the convenience of your mobile device with the UnitedHealthcare Healthy Pregnancy app.
-It is included in your plan at no additional cost.
+If you get your insurance through your employer, as part of your benefit plan, you can download the app at no additional cost to you.3

 - Office on Women's Health, "Making the decision to breastfeed"

 - National Institutes of Health, "What are the recommendations for breastfeeding?"

 - The UnitedHealthcare Healthy Pregnancy application is available to eligible members of certain employer-sponsored plans.
 Check your benefits to see if this is included with your plan.
 Application registration is required.